Classic Motorcycle Build

 Oil Tank Hoses

-Notes and pictures were taken of how the three oil hoses were routed.
+To help re-assembly, pictures were taken of how each of the three oil hoses were routed.

 herringbone braided oil hose